dev-guy/react-spa/docs/app-creation.md

 # Introduction

-This React-based single-page application was built using [Create React App](https://create-react-app.dev/) in October 2020.
+This React-based single-page application was built using [Create React App](https://create-react-app.dev/) in November 2020.

 ## Features